EdgarEatsPi/simple-calc/README.md

 Enter an operation (M - Multiplication, D - Division, A - Add, S - Subtract): D Enter number 2: 3
 3.3333333333333335
 Do you want to reuse the last input in a new operation?
+(Y - Yes, N - No): Y Enter an operation (M - Multiplication, D - Division, A - Add, S - Subtract): M Enter number 2: 6
+20.0
+Do you want to reuse the last input in a new operation?
+(Y - Yes, N - No): Y Enter an operation (M - Multiplication, D - Division, A - Add, S - Subtract): D Enter number 2: 4
+5.0
+Do you want to reuse the last input in a new operation?
 (Y - Yes, N - No): N
 ```
+All you need is python3 and access to any terminal to run this.